-Financial modeling encompasses a variety of forecasts that help business leaders make decisions in the present in an attempt to control future outcomes.
+Financial modeling encompasses a variety of forecasts that help business leaders make decisions in the present to control future outcomes.
+A balance sheet forecast is one such projection usually completed in tandem with an income statement forecast.

-A balance sheet forecast is one such projection that is usually completed in tandem with an income statement forecast.
-Having a comprehensive understanding of balance sheet forecasting is a major skill to hone when perfecting the craft of financial modeling.
+A comprehensive understanding of balance sheet forecasting is a major skill to hone when perfecting the craft of financial modeling.

 What Is A Balance Sheet Forecast?

-A balance sheet forecast is one component in a three-statement financial model.
-The other two components are income statement forecast and cash flow forecast.
+The other two components are the income statement forecast and cash flow forecast.

 How To Forecast A Balance Sheet